heavyblotto/memorativa/docs/1. introduction/memorativa-1-1-perceptual-encoding.md

 1. **Input Entry**: The player enters input into the system to create the *percept*.
 2. **Focus Space**: The system generates or uses an existing thematic *focus space* to hold and save the input/output.
 3. **Concept Calculation**: The system calculates an *encapsulating concept* for the percept.
 4. **Vector Encoding**: The percept is encoded using *three conceptual vectors*.
-5. **Prototype Aggregation**: The *prototype* encodes multiple percepts into a data structure that represents the concept of the percept.
+5. **Prototype Aggregation**: The *prototype* encodes the percept + a set of 9 additional percepts (representing  conceptual facets of the original input) into a data structure that represents the *concept* of the input.
 6. **Lens Application**: The user applies *Lenses* to analyze the percept and prototype.
 7. **Book Generation**: The system generates narrative *Books* about concepts and their relationships.
 8. **Reward System**: *Glass Beads* are created for each focus space, percept, and prototype.